bchardim/openshift-workshop/README.md

 openshift_console_image_name=registry.redhat.io/openshift3/ose-console:v3.11.157
 ```

-Change 3.11.157 to 3.11.161 for example.
+Change 3.11.157 to 3.11.161

-* Export ansible inventory file updated that matches the Openshift cluster.
+* On bastion node export ansible inventory file updated that matches the Openshift cluster.

 ```bash
 $ export INVENTORY=/path/to/hosts_upgrade
 ```

-* If using external gluster cluster provisioned during the install, comment that nodes from the invetory used to upgrade  the cluster:
+* **If using external gluster cluster provisioned during the install**, comment that nodes from the inventory used to upgrade the cluster:

 ```bash
 [glusterfs]